yowko/Docs.zh-tw/docs/visual-basic/language-reference/xml-literals/xml-cdata-literal.md

 ## <a name="parts"></a>組件
  `<![CDATA[`
- 必要項。 表示 XML CDATA 區段的開頭。
+ 必要項。 Denotes the start of the XML CDATA section.

  `content`
- 必要項。 要出現在 XML CDATA 區段中的文字內容。
+ 必要項。 Text content to appear in the XML CDATA section.

  `]]>`
- 必要項。 表示區段的結尾。
+ 必要項。 Denotes the end of the section.

 ## <a name="return-value"></a>傳回值
  <xref:System.Xml.Linq.XCData> 物件。

 ## <a name="remarks"></a>備註
- XML CDATA 區段包含應包含但未剖析的原始文字, 以及包含它的 XML。 XML CDATA 區段可以包含任何文字。 這包括保留的 XML 字元。 XML CDATA 區段的結尾是序列 "]] >"。 這表示下列幾點:
+ XML CDATA sections contain raw text that should be included, but not parsed, with the XML that contains it.
+A XML CDATA section can contain any text.
+This includes reserved XML characters.
+The XML CDATA section ends with the sequence "]]>".
+This implies the following points:

-- 您不能在 XML CDATA 常值中使用內嵌運算式, 因為內嵌的運算式分隔符號是有效的 XML CDATA 內容。
+- You cannot use an embedded expression in an XML CDATA literal because the embedded expression delimiters are valid XML CDATA content.

-- XML CDATA 區段無法嵌套, 因為`content`不能包含值 "]] >"。
+- XML CDATA sections cannot be nested, because `content` cannot contain the value "]]>".

- 您可以將 XML CDATA 常值指派給變數, 或將它包含在 XML 元素常值中。
+ You can assign an XML CDATA literal to a variable, or include it in an XML element literal.

 > [!NOTE]
-> XML 常值可以跨越多行, 但不會使用行接續字元。 這可讓您從 XML 檔案複製內容, 並將它直接貼到 Visual Basic 程式中。
+> An XML literal can span multiple lines but does not use line continuation characters.
+This enables you to copy content from an XML document and paste it directly into a Visual Basic program.

- Visual Basic 編譯器會將 XML CDATA 常值轉換為對此<xref:System.Xml.Linq.XCData.%23ctor%2A>函式的呼叫。
+ The Visual Basic compiler converts the XML CDATA literal to a call to the <xref:System.Xml.Linq.XCData.%23ctor%2A> constructor.

 ## <a name="example"></a>範例
- 下列範例會建立一個 CDATA 區段, 其中包含「可以包含常\<值 XML > 標記」文字。
+ The following example creates a CDATA section that contains the text "Can contain literal \<XML> tags".

  [!code-vb[VbXMLSamples#23](~/samples/snippets/visualbasic/VS_Snippets_VBCSharp/VbXMLSamples/VB/XMLSamples11.vb#23)]

-## <a name="see-also"></a>另請參閱
+## <a name="see-also"></a>請參閱

 - <xref:System.Xml.Linq.XCData>
 - [XML 項目常值](../../../visual-basic/language-reference/xml-literals/xml-element-literal.md)